Mark1626/mark1626.github.com/_posts/2022-05-20-cost-of-int-division.md

 ### libdivide

-libdivide[@libdivide] replace the expensive integer divides with multiplication and bitshifts similar to the GM algorithm done by the compiler.
+[libdivide](https://github.com/ridiculousfish/libdivide) replace the expensive integer divides with multiplication and bitshifts similar to the GM algorithm done by the compiler.
 But unlike the compiler libdivide can be used to optimize runtime constants. libdivide also allows division for SIMD vectors.

 ### LKK algorithm

-Lemire Kaser Kurz(LKK) [@DBLP:journals/corr/abs-1902-01961] is another algorithm for unsigned integer division.
+[Lemire Kaser Kurz(LKK)](http://arxiv.org/abs/1902.01961) is another algorithm for unsigned integer division.
 It has similar performance to Granlund-Montgomery and is better for some divisors.
 This algorithm works best when we precompute the inverse of the divisor beforehand, and the divisor is to an extent a runtime constant.

-A full implementation of LKK algorithm can be found in fastmod[@fastmod]
+A full implementation of LKK algorithm can be found in [fastmod](https://github.com/lemire/fastmod)

 ```c
 const uint32_t d = 9;